deemoney14/deemoney14.github.io/_publications/2024-02-17-paper-title-number-4.md

 Look at this now—WordPress is up and running! 🚀
 ![Profile Image](../images/Picture5.png)
-I terraform destroyed to save on cost.
+This is my command to clean resources: terraform destroy .
+This way I save on cost.